Skip to main content

 Hormonal Optimization in Women and the Timing Hypothesis

-The resolution to this apparent contradiction lies in the age of the participants.
-The WHI studied a population of older women, with an average age of 63, many of whom were more than a decade past the onset of menopause. posits that the cardiovascular effects of hormone therapy are critically dependent on when it is initiated relative to the final menstrual period.
+The timing hypothesis posits that the cardiovascular effects of hormone therapy are critically dependent on when it is initiated relative to the final menstrual period.
 When initiated in younger women (under 60) or within 10 years of menopause, the vascular system is still relatively healthy and receptive to the beneficial effects of estrogen.

-In this scenario, appears to be safe and may even reduce the progression of atherosclerosis.
+In this scenario, hormone therapy appears to be safe and may even reduce the progression of atherosclerosis.
 Subsequent analyses of the WHI data, along with newer trials like the Kronos Early Estrogen and Prevention Study (KEEPS) and the Early Versus Late Intervention Trial (ELITE), have supported this hypothesis.
 These studies show that for recently menopausal women, the cardiovascular risks of hormone therapy are low.

 Therefore, for women in the perimenopausal and early postmenopausal stages, protocols involving low-dose testosterone and appropriate progesterone support are approached with the understanding that they are restoring a hormonal environment in a receptive vascular system.
 The goal is to manage symptoms and potentially preserve the cardiovascular benefits that endogenous hormones once provided.
-This is why current clinical guidelines do not support initiating hormone therapy for the sole purpose of primary cardiovascular prevention in older, later postmenopausal women, but do support its use for symptom management in appropriately selected younger women.

 What Is the Role of Growth Hormone Peptides?

-Growth hormone peptide therapies, such as combinations of and CJC-1295, represent a different axis of hormonal optimization.
+Growth hormone peptide therapies, such as combinations of Ipamorelin and CJC-1295, represent a different axis of hormonal optimization.
 These are not direct hormone replacements.
 Instead, they are secretagogues, molecules that signal the pituitary gland to produce and release more of the body’s own growth hormone.

 The cardiovascular effects of this approach are less studied than those of sex hormone therapies.
 Growth hormone and its downstream mediator, IGF-1, have complex effects on the body.
 They promote cellular repair and growth, which could theoretically be beneficial for cardiac tissue repair after an injury.
-Some animal models have suggested that secretagogues may enhance cardiac repair following a myocardial infarction.
+Some animal models have suggested that growth hormone secretagogues may enhance cardiac repair following a myocardial infarction.

 However, caution is warranted.
 The FDA has issued warnings about certain peptides, noting that substances like CJC-1295 can cause an increased heart rate and systemic vasodilation, which could pose risks for individuals with pre-existing cardiovascular conditions.
-There is a lack of long-term, large-scale human to definitively establish the profile of these therapies.
-Therefore, their use is typically focused on benefits related to body composition, recovery, and sleep in healthy adults, with a clear understanding that the cardiovascular implications are still an area of active investigation.
+There is a lack of long-term, large-scale human clinical trials to definitively establish the cardiovascular safety profile of these therapies.

 • Testosterone Therapy (Men) ∞ The TRAVERSE trial showed no increased risk of major adverse cardiac events, though a higher incidence of atrial fibrillation was noted, underscoring the need for monitoring.